Rodolph Austin: 2012–13 season

 On 23 July, SK Brann revealed they had accepted a bid from Leeds United for Austin.
 Leeds United confirmed the transfer later that day, subject to Austin successfully obtaining a work permit.
 Austin was given the number 8 shirt at Leeds United for the 2012–13 season.

 Austin made his competitive début for Leeds in the first game of the season against Shrewsbury Town in the League Cup on 11 August, followed by a league début for Leeds in their 1–0 victory against Wolverhampton Wanderers.
-His first goal of for the club came in August 2012 in a League Cup match against Oxford United, his first league goal coming against Cardiff City from a free kick in September 2012.
+His first goal for the club came in August 2012 in a League Cup match against Oxford United, his first league goal coming against Cardiff City from a free kick in September 2012.
 Austin scored a further League Cup goal in Leeds' 2–1 victory against Premiership side Everton in the same month.
 After picking up an injury on international duty, Austin was rested for the match against Charlton Athletic on 23 October.

 In a game against Watford in November of the same year, following his stretchering off due to what was initially suspected as broken a leg the game saw Leeds go down to 9 men, with Jason Pearce having already received a red card for Leeds.
 Scans after the game revealed Austin had not broken his leg but had however cracked his ankle bone and would be ruled out for several months.

 Austin returned from injury several months ahead of schedule when he came back into the starting line-up against Nottingham Forest on 26 December.
 Austin scored an own goal in a 4–2 loss.
 Austin was sent off for an elbow on Ashley Barnes in Leeds 2–1 loss against Brighton & Hove Albion on 27 April.
 The subsequent three match ban meant that Austin missed the first two matches of the 2013–14 season.